 The park is open every day of the year, sunrise to sunset.
 Day use areas close at dusk.

-Contact the Greenwood Furnace State Park office for facility seasons and hours.
+Greenwood Furnace State Park office for facility seasons and hours.

 From US 322: One-half mile east of Potters Mills (where US 322 changes from two to four lanes) turn south onto Crowfield Road and drive six miles to park.

 From Greenwood Furnace State Park: Turn onto Broad Mountain Road at the park office.
 Follow the Penn-Roosevelt signs 12 miles to the park.

 For a wider map of the area, obtain a copy of the Rothrock State Forest Public Use Map from Greenwood Furnace State Park or the Bureau of Forestry office in Huntingdon.